Posted in: ApplicationsLast update: 23/10/20

 Whichever app you choose, you’ll be able to display the competition entries in a public gallery.
 You can open the contest up to a public vote, and award prizes and participation rewards.

-You might already be bursting with ideas for a fun, creative Christmas photo contest.
+You might already be bursting with ideas for a fun, creative Christmas photo competition.
 But if you’re looking for ideas, read on!
-We’ve collected our top 5, classic Christmas photo contests to inspire you.
+We’ve collected our top 5, classic Christmas photo competitions to inspire you.

 1. Ugly Christmas jumper competition